wardi/jsonsquared/details.md

   newline characters (U+000A) preceded by a backslash will be removed (as well as whitespace between the backslash and newline).
-  Finally any remaining real newline characters will be replaced with the newline escape sequence (`\n`) before parsing.
+  Finally any remaining real newline characters will be replaced with the newline escape sequence (`\n`) before being parsed as a JSON string.

-JSON strings with invalid backslash escape sequences or control characters can cause parsing errors that will prevent a CSV document from being converted to JSON.
+Quoted strings with control characters or a backslash escape sequence invalid in a JSON string cause parsing errors that will prevent a CSV document from being converted to JSON.

 All errors are collected and reported with a clear reference to the position of the invalid characters: